Redesigning the Voice Memos app into an intelligent, clutter-free hub for brainstorming and documentation.

 Library organization

-Recordings are grouped by date by default, with various sorting options (title, date created, and more) available to help you scan your recording history at a glance.
+Recordings are by default grouped by date, with various other sorting options (title, date created, and more) available to help you scan your recording history at a glance.

 Current Design